Ask real questions like:

 The Undergraduate and Graduate Catalogs are available free online.
 Printed catalogs are provided to all undergraduate students at Orientation.
 Class schedules are searchable using the NIU Course Finder.

-Every new NIU undergraduate student must attend New Student Orientation where they will meet with an adviser and receive priority registration.
+Every new NIU undergraduate student must attend New Student Orientation where they will meet with an advisor and receive priority registration.

-YES!
-A complete evaluation of all transfer coursework will be performed upon confirmation notification to NIU Admissions of the student’s intention to enroll at NIU.
+Yes.
+Once you confirm your intent to enroll with the Office of Admissions, a complete evaluation of all transfer coursework will be performed.
 To confirm your intention to enroll, you may send in the “Confirmation of Expected Attendance” card that accompanies the admission letter or notify the Office of Admissions by phone at (815)-753-0446, or email to firstname.lastname@example.org.
-Evaluations will be prioritized by the date confirmations are received (allow 4-6 weeks, processing times may vary)
+Evaluations will be prioritized by the date confirmations are received (allow 4-6 weeks, processing times may vary).

 NIU's graduation rates are similar to the average graduation rates of other NCAA 1-A institutions.
 For more information, see about NIU.